What follows is a partial list of states in which legislation related to "academic bills of rights" was introduced.

 The Arizona Senate rejected SB 1331, which would have required community colleges and universities to provide an alternative course, alternative coursework, alternative learning materials or alternative activity."
 The original language defined acceptable objections on the part of students to situations where "the course, coursework, learning material, or activity conflicts with the student's beliefs or practices in sex, morality or religion."
 This version passed the Senate Higher Education Committee on a 5-2 vote, but then was amended in the Rules committee to "narrow" the criteria for student's finding work "offensive."
 The new language narrowed that to materials "depicts or describes sexual activity, sexual conduct, sexual excitement, sadomasochistic abuse or nudity in a patently offensive way."
 The full Senate voted to kill the bill 17-12.

-In 2006, California S 1412, (.pdf) requests the Regents of the University of California and directs the Trustees of the California State University and the Board of Governors of the California Community Colleges, to develop guidelines and implement specified principles relating to academic freedom; a Student Bill of Rights.
-The relating clause is identical to last year's S. 5, which was rejected by the Education Committee.
+In 2006, California S 1412 requests the Regents of the University of California and directs the Trustees of the California State University and the Board of Governors of the California Community Colleges to develop guidelines and implement specified principles relating to academic freedom, of a Student Bill of Rights.
+The relating clause is identical to the prior year's S. 5, which was rejected by the Education Committee.
 To qualify as a new bill, S. 1412 also "requires audiotaping of all meetings pertaining to faculty hiring, promotion and tenure."
 This bill was scheduled for a hearing April 19, 2006, but was withdrawn at request of sponsor.

-Legislation was set aside last year in favor of a "memorandum of understanding" among the presidents of the state's major public colleges and universities.
+Legislation was set aside in 2004 in favor of a "memorandum of understanding" among the presidents of the state's major public colleges and universities.

 Florida HB 837 (.pdf) addressed student and faculty academic freedom in public institutions of postsecondary education.
 The bill was passed the Education Committee, but officially died on the House Calendar on May 6, 2005.

-In 2004, the Georgia Senate approved a resolution based on the Academic Bill of Rights, but the final text was significantly altered for the better due to lobbying by AAUP members in the state.
+In 2004, the Georgia Senate approved Georgia Senate Resolution 661 resolution based on the Academic Bill of Rights, but the final text was significantly altered for the better due to lobbying by AAUP members in the state.

 SB 2849 sought to establish an Academic Bill of Rights applicable to all institutions of higher education in the state.
 The bill failed.

-Indiana House Bill No. 1531, Academic Bill of Rights at State Universities.
-The bill sought to require the board of trustees at public colleges and universities to develop guidelines and implement an academic bill of rights.
+Indiana House Bill No. 1531, Academic Bill of Rights at State Universities, sought to require the board of trustees at public colleges and universities to develop guidelines and implement an academic bill of rights.
 The Indiana AAUP conference organized opposition to the legislation, which died when the legislature adjourned.

 HCR 25 (.pdf) requested each public postsecondary education management board to take certain actions to assure that board and institutional policies, rules, and procedures meet specified guidelines relative to intellectual independence, academic freedom, intellectual diversity, and the pursuit of knowledge and truth.
 The bill died when the legislature adjourned.